VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/quickstart.md

      <img src="quick_start_restore_password_message.webp" >

-1. Follow the instructions sent to your email in order to get access to your Managed VictoriaMetrics account:
+1. Follow the instructions sent to your email in order to get access to your VictoriaMetrics Cloud account:

      <img src="quick_start_restore_password_email.webp" >